ern2150/FVCR/mixtape-cards.md

 And Don't Forget
 --------
-* The Joker = ??
-To Be Determined once Rules are written
+* The Joker = ?? feel free to suggest a Rule
-* Cards that don't map to a Mixtape yet = ??
-To Be Determined once Rules are written
+* Cards that don't map to a Mixtape yet = flexible, but see Rules first

 Rules / Questions
 --------